ericbo/chowdown/_recipes/beginner-sourdough-bread.md

 - Bake at 500 F, 260 C with lids on for 20 mins, then reduce heat to 475 F, 246 C remove lids, and bake 30 more mins until dark brown, borderline burnt, them remove from oven.
 ---

-Trying to watch a video and follow the instructions in this recipe was causing me to make a mistakes.
-I am pre-emptively uploading this recipe to prevent any further mistakes as I experiment with the recipe.

 ### Sources